-The ones you get here, at the small speciality stores, have a different texture to the mass-produced machine-made ones.
+The ones you get here, at the small specialty stores, have a different texture from the mass-produced machine-made ones.
 These are made by hand, fresh every morning.
 The feel is slightly rubbery.
-Not chewy, but the texture gives a bit of bite instead of a standard meatball that breaks apart once bitten.
+Not chewy, but the texture gives a bit of a bite instead of a standard meatball that breaks apart once bitten.

 Since these two items are hard to find in Hong Kong, here are my recommendations for two places that serve some of the best beef balls and Fish Siu Mai: